What your customers want from their shopping experience

 Your customers are your business.
 Without them, even the most fantastic, life-changing product will get no sales.

-We have to deliver what customers want.
-It’s the whole point of being in business.
 And if you aren’t delivering what people want, you’re basically going out of business… be it quickly or slowly.

-This is why figuring out what your customers want is so critical.
-It’s why smart owners spend a lot of time pondering, testing, and asking what their customers want.
+That’s why smart owners spend a lot of time pondering, testing, and asking what their customers want.

 So what do your customers want?
 And how are you going to give it to them?